bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 There are some items necessary for operation that are not included with the kit.

- - Analog screen for the standard BlueROV2.
-We recommend [this one](https://www.adafruit.com/products/2261).
  - A gamepad controller.
 We recommend [an Xbox360 Controller](http://www.xbox.com/en-US/xbox-360/accessories/controllers/wired-controller) or [a Logitech F310 Gamepad](http://gaming.logitech.com/en-us/product/f310-gamepad).
  - A laptop or a tablet.
 ArduSub works on Mac, Linux, Windows, iOS, and Android.
  - A battery for the BlueROV2.
 We recommend getting 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)